react-toolbox/react-toolbox/components/card/readme.md

 | `title` | Used in `CardTitle` for title main wrapper.|
 | `wide` | Used in `CardMedia` for wide content.|

-This component theme also includes modifiers for buttons used in `CardActions` and for `Avatar` component.
+This component theme also includes modifiers for `Button` and for `Avatar` component.